cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

    For example, avoid words like "test if", "correctly", "should".
 3. Use "it" to refer to the [system under test](http://xunitpatterns.com/SUT.html).
    There is no need to repeatedly name the function or class you are testing.
-   Describe what you are testing in the docstring for the test module (or the test class if you use those).
+   (A better place for that is the docstring of the test module, or the test class if you use those.)

 The following example demonstrates how you can write a docstring for a test case: